shweshi/terminal-stocks/README.md

-terminal-stocks --tickers ITC.NS,INFY.NS // to get the current prices of the multiple stocks terminal-stocks -m // to see the market summary terminal-stocks --market // to see the market summary
+terminal-stocks --tickers ITC.NS,INFY.NS // to get the current prices of the multiple stocks terminal-stocks -m // to see the market summary terminal-stocks --market // to see the market summary terminal-stokcs --market --json // to export the data as json file terminal-stokcs --market --csv // to expor the data as csv file
 ```

 ### Example